How a United Way-funded social enterprise helped a young woman get her life back on track

 A girl who lived in my halfway house told me about the coffee shop where she worked, a social enterprise funded by United Way.
 Social enterprises are businesses fueled by profit and purpose, and they help people like me get back on my feet.
 I told myself that, if I got the opportunity to work there, I would use it to make a change in someone's life.

-Eventually, I did eventually get a job at the coffee shop, and I've never looked back.
-Today, I work there full time, helping other people coming out of incarceration to gain find employment in the community.
+Fortunately, I did eventually get a job at the coffee shop, and I've never looked back.
+Today, I work there full time, helping other people coming out of incarceration to find gainful employment in the community.